Alphacosmos/Sonarr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Sonarr
+about: Suggest an idea for Gamerr

 ---